i-z-z-y/CHEN-TD-1/SUGGESTIONS.md

    and date.
 3. **Explain data structures**: detail `game`, `towers`, `enemies`, etc. in the README so new contributors understand state layout.
+4. **CHANGELOG gatekeeping:** add a commit hook ensuring any change touching `main.lua` or gameplay code comes with a corresponding dated entry in `CHANGELOG.md`.

 These suggestions aim to bridge the gap between a functional prototype and a market‑ready product.